 St. James is a somewhat small town located in the state of New York.
-With a population of 13,411 people and three constituent neighborhoods, St. James is the 146th largest community in New York.
+With a population of 13,487 people and three constituent neighborhoods, St. James is the 144th largest community in New York.

 St. James home prices are not only among the most expensive in New York, but St. James real estate also consistently ranks among the most expensive in America.

+St. James is a somewhat ethnically-diverse town.
 The people who call St. James home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. James residents report their race to be White, followed by Asian.
-Important ancestries of people in St. James include Irish, German, English, and Polish.
+Important ancestries of people in St. James include Italian, Irish, German, Polish, and English.